mattcarlotta/AppleIntelInfoLoader/README.md

 ```

 --------------------------------------------------------------------------------------------------------------
-**Note: If at any point you wish to abort the script, simple press "ctrl+c"!
+**Note: If at any point you wish to abort the script, simply press "ctrl+c"!

 **Special Note: Huge thanks to PMheart for refactoring my entire script and making it more flexible!